gosub-com/Zurfur/README.md

     pub str.Rest() str
         return Count == 0 ? "" : str(this[1..])

+By default, functions pass parameters as read-only reference.
+The exception is that small types (e.g. `int`, and `Span<T>`) may be passed by value when it is more efficient to do so.
+In this example, `a` is passed by value.

+    pub fun Test(a        int,          // Pass by value since that's more efficient b    mut int,          // Illegal since `int` is an immutable type (i.e. `type ro`) c        MyMutType,    // Read-only, pass by value or reference whichever is more efficient d    mut MyMutType)    // Mutable, but `ro` fields are preserved

+If `c` is big, such as a matrix containing 16 floats, it is passed by reference.
+If it is small, such as a single `int` or `Span<type>`, it is passed by value.
+A type containing three integers might be passed by value or by reference depending on the compiler, options, and optimizations.
+`d` is always passed by referece.

+**TBD:** `d` does not need to be annotated at the call site.
+I am still undecided on this.
+If you are passing an immutable type, (e.g. `int`, `Array`, etc.) it wouldn't apply because the type is immutable.
+If you are passing a mutable type (e.g. `List`), you can hover over the function call to see if it is mutating a parameter.
+Annotating all call sites with `mut` feels like it would unecessarily clutter the code.
+OTOH, maybe it would make it easer to read or spot possible bugs.

-Functions can return multiple values:
+There are no `out` or `ref` parameters, but functions can return multiple values:

     // Multiple returns
     pub static fun Circle(a f64, r f64) -> (x f64, y f64)
         return a.Cos()*r, a.Sin()*r

-The return parameters are named, and can be used by the calling function:
+The return parameters are always named, and can be used by the calling function:

-    @a = Circle(0, 1)
+    @location = Circle(a, r)
-    Log.Info("X: {a.x}, Y:{a.y}")
+    Log.Info("X: {location.x}, Y:{location.y}")

-By default, functions pass parameters as read-only reference.
-The exception is that small types (e.g. `int`, and maybe `Span<T>`) may be passed by value when it is more efficient to do so:

-    pub fun Test(a        f64,      // Pass by value since that's more efficient b        MyType,   // Immutable, pass by value or reference whichever is more efficient c    mut MyType)   // Mutable, but `ro` fields are preserved (never passed by value)

-If `b` is big, such as a matrix containing 16 floats, it is passed by reference.
-If it is small, such as a single `int` or `f64`, it is passed by value.
-A type containing three integers might be passed by value or by reference depending on the compiler, options, and optimizations.

 ## Types